 Bibliography Entry:

-The examples above involve an article from a website as a primary source and a journal article as a secondary source.
+The examples above involve a book as a primary source and a different book as a secondary source.
 No matter the type of source, you always provide full citation information for the secondary source followed by the words "quoted in" and then full citation information for the original source.
-See the appropriate sections of the Chicago Citaton Guide for how to cite different types of sources.
+See the appropriate sections of the Chicago Citation Guide for how to cite different types of sources.